Macklemore: Activism and political views

 Macklemore voiced his support of LGBT rights and same-sex marriage in the song "Same Love" released in 2012, which also condemns homophobia in mainstream hip-hop, society, and mass media.

-Macklemore is an outspoken critic of Donald Trump.
+Macklemore is also an outspoken critic of Donald Trump.
 In July 2016, he was featured on "Pt.
 2" remix of YG's "FDT (Fuck Donald Trump)" alongside G-Eazy.
 In January 2021, after the presidential inauguration of Joe Biden, he released "Trump's Over Freestyle".
-Macklemore attended the 2017 Women’s March on Washington.
+Macklemore attended the 2017 Women's March in Washington, D.C.
 On May 16, 2019, Macklemore received the Stevie Ray Vaughan Award from MusiCares, in recognition of his support of MusiCares and the addiction recovery process.

-Macklemore is a supporter of Palestinian nationalism.
-On October 30, 2023, during the Gaza war, he signed an open letter calling for a ceasefire and an end to Israel's blockade of the Gaza Strip.
-In November 2023, while giving a speech at a pro-Palestinian rally in Washington, D.C., he accused Israel of committing genocide against Palestinians.
-In May 2024, he released "Hind's Hall", a protest song in support of the 2024 pro-Palestinian protests on university campuses, with all proceeds donated towards UNRWA.

 In August 2024, Macklemore cancelled his show scheduled to take place in October that year in Dubai, citing the United Arab Emirates' involvement "in the ongoing genocide and humanitarian crisis" in Sudan.
-He said he will not perform in the country until it "stops arming and funding the RSF".
+He said he would not perform in the country until it "stops arming and funding the RSF".
 He also mentioned having no judgement of the artists continuing to perform in the Emirates.

+Israeli–Palestinian conflict

+Macklemore is a supporter of Palestinian liberation.
+On October 30, 2023, during the Gaza war, he signed the Artists4Ceasefire letter calling for a ceasefire and an end to the Israeli blockade of the Gaza Strip.
+In November 2023, while giving a speech at a pro-Palestinian rally in Washington, D.C., he criticised Israel for committing genocide against Palestinians.
+In December 2023, he read out a poem that called for a "Free Palestine" and criticized the United States' support for Israel in the Gaza war.

+In May 2024, he released "Hind's Hall", a protest song in support of the 2024 Gaza war protests at universities, with all proceeds donated towards UNRWA.

 At a pro-Palestinian rally in September 2024, Macklemore exclaimed "fuck America", causing widespread controversy, including being dropped from the Neon City Festival in Las Vegas.
 The Seattle Mariners, Seattle Kraken, and Seattle Sounders FC all condemned his statements and stated that they would review any further involvement from Macklemore.
-He later apologized for the incident, saying "My thoughts and feelings are not always expressed perfectly or politely," and that at times he "slips up and gets caught in a moment."
+He later apologized for the incident, saying, "My thoughts and feelings are not always expressed perfectly or politely," and that at times he "slips up and gets caught in a moment."

 Macklemore joined with Watermelon Pictures and BreakThrough News to produce The Encampments, a documentary film about the Gaza Solidarity Encampment at Columbia University.
-The film features interviews with prominent protestors including Mahmoud Khalil.
+The film features interviews with prominent protestors, including Mahmoud Khalil.
 The Encampments premiered at CPH:DOX on March 25, 2025.